hitvoice/notes/toolbox/git.md

 git config --global user.email "xxx@gmail.com"
 git config --local user.email "xxx@gmail.com" # repository
 ```
+To change the author after a commit, first set the correct account in the current repo, then use `git commit --amend --reset-author --no-edit`.
+Use `git log` to check the result.

+### authentication - password
 If you're on a completely private server, `git config credential.helper store` can be used to store the password for the remote server.
 NEVER use this command on a shared server because the password is stored in plain text.

+### authentication - SSH
 To compare fingerprints of SSH key in the local machine with the Github remote one, use `ssh-keygen -lf ~/.ssh/id_rsa -E sha256`.

-To change the author after a commit, first set the correct account in the current repo, then use `git commit --amend --reset-author --no-edit`.
-Use `git log` to check the result.

 [Setup multiple Github accounts on a single machine](https://gist.github.com/JoaquimLey/e6049a12c8fd2923611802384cd2fb4a)

+If the authentication failure relates to linking to a wrong account:
+- check ~/.ssh/config to see if the correct hostname is used
+- use `ssh -T git@github.com` to verify the current user, `ssh -vT git@github.com` to see debug logs
+- if the wrong account comes from the ssh agent, use `ssh-add -D` to clear its cache

-### working on Windows
+## working on Windows
 To supress warnings about different line separators:
 ```sh
 git config core.eol lf